COPD medicines

 A nebuliser is a machine that turns liquid medicine into a fine mist that you can easily breathe into your lungs.
 The machine has a mouthpiece or face mask that you use to breathe in the medicine for 3–10 minutes.

 Nebulisers may be used to help you take your reliever medicine when your COPD is so bad that you can’t use your inhaler as you usually do.
-These are usually used during a flare-up or exacerbation of your COPD.
+These are usually used during a flare-up or exacerbation of your COPD, particularly in the hospital.
 Read more about nebulisers.

 Many people think oxygen is given to treat shortness of breath, but this is not the case.
-Being short of breath, or feeling like you can’t get enough air into your lungs, does not necessarily mean you are short of oxygen.
-If your doctor thinks that your oxygen levels are low they will arrange for you to have a special blood test.
-You will need to be seen by a respiratory doctor as well.
+Being short of breath, or feeling like you can’t get enough air into your lungs, doesn't necessarily mean you're short of oxygen.
+If your doctor thinks your oxygen levels are low they will arrange for you to have a special blood test.
+You may need to be seen by a respiratory doctor as well.
 If your body has low oxygen levels for long periods it can put a strain on your heart and lead to heart problems.
 Oxygen is given to prevent strain on your heart, and your doctor will decide if you need it.

 Read more about home oxygen therapy